Design Others Q&A

 A9

-The Related design right nevertheless can survive up to 25 years from the application date of the Principal design, subject to payment of annuities.
+The Related design right nevertheless can survive up to 25 years from the filing date of the Principal design, subject to payment of annuities.

 Q10A competitor has a design registration, but the prospective user has prior art possibly relevant to the competitor’s registered design.
 Is it possible to invalidate the design registration, and how?